 FWS is not free money like a college grant or scholarship and it does not have to be paid back like a student loan.
 FWS money is income earned from work and is taxable.
 However, students’ future financial aid awards are not penalized for accepting current FWS awards.
 Earned FWS income is reported twice on the FAFSA.
 Once as wages and once as an exclusion from taxed income.

 [Search among thousands of scholarships to help you pay for school.]

 5. Your federal work-study job ends when award amount is met.

 Whether or not you are happy in your FWS job or your boss is satisfied with your job performance, when students receive paychecks up to the full amount of their award, the job ends.
 As Student Aid on the Web puts it, “The amount you earn can’t exceed your total FWS award.”

 Any unearned money cannot be rolled over into next year’s award.

-Wendy David-Gaines, author of Parents of College Students Survival Stories, is known as POCSmom.
+Wendy David-Gaines is the author of Parents of College Students Survival Stories, and is known as POCSmom.
 She writes and lectures about the college process from forming a college list to attending college graduation.
 Wendy is also a College Insights expert on College Expert Panel.
-For more about POCSmom Wendy go to www.pocsmom.com for links to her blogs, Twitter, Facebook, LinkedIn, and Google+.
+Connect with Wendy on Twitter, Facebook, and LinkedIn.